Business Advisory Council Joint Statement for Black River Local

-Schools, Highland Local Schools, and the Educational Service Center of Medina
+Schools, Highland Local Schools, Medina City Schools, and the Educational Service Center of Medina

-In 2018, the Medina County Economic Development Corporation agreed to convene a group of business professionals, along with five school districts and the Educational Service Center of Medina County, to serve as their Business Advisory Councils.
+In 2018 the Medina County Economic Development Corporation (MCEDC) agreed to convene a group of business professionals along with five school districts and the Educational Service Center of Medina County to serve as their Business Advisory Council.
 Members of the Council volunteered to participate and meet monthly throughout the year.
-The membership represents the diverse business climate in Medina County, including manufacturing, professional services, financial services, construction, and healthcare.
+The membership represents the diverse business climate in Medina County including manufacturing, professional services, financial services, construction, and healthcare.

 The purpose of the Business Advisory Council (BAC) is to identify skills needed and suggest ways to teach them, advise on the types of jobs available, and create a relationship between our business, labor, and education communities.